Envira Gallery Blog

 Fotomoto

-• Integrates with numerous platforms including WordPress, Joomla, Flickr, and Squarespace.
+• Integration with numerous platforms like WordPress, Joomla, Flickr, and Squarespace

-• The widget itself is customizable.
-You can adjust the widget’s settings to display your own branding and logo.
+• Customizable widget to display your branding and logo

-Whether you’re a hobbyist photographer, a professional photographer, or a graphic designer, Fotomoto has some great features that will work seamlessly with your existing website.
-It’s a solid option if you’re looking for a simple way to sell physical prints online.
+Whether you’re a hobbyist photographer, a professional photographer, or a graphic designer, Fotomoto has some great features for existing websites.
+It’s a solid option if you want a simple way to sell physical prints online.

 Pricing / Payout: Offers 3 subscription plans ranging from a free plan with a 22% transaction fee to $10 a month with a 10% transaction fee.